 You can view the status of your VMware vCenter servers, ESX servers, and VMs using Quick Snapshots.
-The Quick Snapshot summarizes both the recent and current performance of key hardware and process information for a VMware vSphere component that exists in up.time as an Element, and can help administrators identify potential issues.
+The Quick Snapshot summarizes both the recent and current performance of key hardware and process information for a VMware vSphere component that exists in Uptime Infrastructure Monitor as an Element, and can help administrators identify potential issues.

-If there are not 24 hours' worth of data available, up.time will use data from as far back as possible to generate charts.
+If there are not 24 hours' worth of data available, Uptime Infrastructure Monitor uses data from as far back as possible to generate charts.